David Rocco

-David Rocco (born July 27, 1970) is a Canadian author, cook, and host of several internationally syndicated television series.
+David Rocco (born July 27, 1970) is a Canadian author, chef, and host of several internationally syndicated television series.
 He is most known for producing and hosting the television series David Rocco's Dolce Vita, and publishing four cookbooks Avventura, David Rocco's Dolce Vita, Made in Italy, and David Rocco's Dolce Famiglia.

 Early life

 David Rocco was born on July 27, 1970, in Scarborough, Ontario, Canada, to Italian immigrants from Naples, Italy.
 His parents were both hairdressers, and he is the youngest of three children.
 Rocco later moved with his family to Woodbridge, Ontario as a teenager.

 In 1995, he married his high school sweetheart, Nina.
 The couple later moved to Rosedale, Toronto, and have twin daughters and a son.

 Rocco was a model as a teenager, and worked for agencies including Elite and Armstrong Men.
 He and Nina took acting classes together and both also studied at York University.
 The couple ran a restaurant, La Madonnina, in Woodbridge, but gave it up a year later to pursue acting.